 Open Monday through Friday, 8:00 am to 5:00 pm (MT)

-The application fee, when applicable, includes three hours of administrative time; including phone calls, correspondence, application review, and project consultation, scheduling park staff, permit issuance, follow-up, and billing.
-Additional administrative time will be billed at a rate of $65/hour.
+The application fee includes three hours of administrative time; including phone calls, correspondence, application review, and project consultation, scheduling park staff, permit issuance, follow-up and billing.
+Additional administrative time will be billed at a rate of $75/hour.

 Interviews and Filming with Employees

-Activities that require a monitor may include (but are not limited to): filming or photography in thermal areas, filming with large crews, projects with extensive equipment, or when there may be a greater potential for resource damage or impacts to visitor use.
+Activities that require a monitor include (but are not limited to): some filming or photography in thermal areas, filming "talent" along roadways or in developed areas, projects with large crews or extensive equipment, or when there is potential for resource damage or impacts to visitor use.

-When it comes time to market your products, please consider the public’s perception of how you obtained your footage.
-Don’t promote tactics that were prohibited by your special use permit (such as the use of drones or remote cameras).
-If you used these tactics on private lands outside the park, don’t lead the public to believe that you captured that footage inside Yellowstone National Park.
-The park will refute these claims publicly (or confirm that you violated your permit) when asked on social media and in news media interviews.
-We are happy to review your promotional materials prior to release, if requested.
+When marketing your project, please consider the public’s perception of how you obtained your footage.
+Promotion of tactics that were prohibited by your special use permit (such as the use of drones or remote cameras) may be misleading to visitors.
+The NPS is available to review your promotional materials prior to release, if requested.